 where pain turns to fear that leads to more pain that leads to a

 downward spiral.
 The only way to break out of this syndrome is through

 ignoring the pain.
 But this is a different topic, altogether!)

 Through the meditative benefits of yoga you can learn to still your mind and stay present in the freedom of the movement.
-There is freedom in the movement and in the yoga stretches.
 You focus on your body.
 You breathe in and elongate, breathe out and go a little farther into the stretch.
 You release your tension.
 You breathe again and go a little farther.
 You focus on the movement.
 You feel inner peace and strength.
 These are the benefits of Yoga.

 May your personal practice of yoga

 poses and yoga stretches lead you to experience the full benefits of